Niema-Lab/SEPIA/README.md

 ### Current important files

 - _orderCheck.py_ defines several functions for the purpose stated above.
-- _testOrderCHeck.py_ demonstrates example usage of the functions defined in orderCheck.py.
+- _testOrderCheck.py_ demonstrates example usage of the functions defined in orderCheck.py.